 Or, it might not be your fault at all.
 Old sewer lines will eventually crack and disconnect.
 Tree roots will also grow into a sewer line, causing a backup.
 The problem is, until you get a plumber on site, you won’t know exactly where the problem is or what is causing it.

 Find out fast with video camera inspection

 Plumbers with the latest technology are better able to diagnose and treat your plumbing problem.
 Fortunately, custom-built video cameras are being used to go deep into the plumbing system to find out exactly where and what the problem is.

 The camera equipped with lights is snaked through the lines while the plumber sees everything through a monitor.
 Some pipes can be rather small and narrow, but the camera is built small so it will fit in all the sewer pipes and navigate around tight corners.

-Using the camera, the plumber is able to quickly locate the clog and figure out what caused it.
+Using the plumbing camera, the plumber is able to quickly locate the clog and figure out what caused it.
 This allows the plumbers the ability to get in there and remedy the problem so you can get back to work.

 It’s a money saver

 The cause of the blocked sewer line can really weigh on a property owner, but so can the unknowns about how much it’s going to cost to fix.
-Because the camera inspection get’s to the root of the issue fast, you’re not paying plumbers extra in labor to remove flooring or dig a trench to locate the problem.
+Because the video camera inspection get’s to the root of the issue fast, you’re not paying plumbers extra in labor to remove flooring or dig a trench to locate the problem.
 Instead of waiting days, and perhaps weeks if it’s a really deep and hard to find problem, plumbers can often solve the problem on the same day with a video camera inspection.